Angola - EnergyAngola - Energy

 - Pre-paid Meters

-- Engineering Procurement and Construction (EPC) services specific to the electric power generation.
+- Engineering Procurement and Construction (EPC) services specific to electric power generation.

 - Maintenance, repair and operation services

-External financing is key to the continuation of priority government energy projects and imports of essential equipment into Angola especially during the current government budget tighting and economic downturn.
-The Angolan government budget dedicated to the electricity production, transmission and distribution sector decreased to $905 million in 2018 (2.3 percent of the total national budget) from $980 million in 2017 (2.2 percent of 2017 national budget).
+External financing is key to the continuation of priority government energy projects and imports of essential equipment into Angola especially during the current government budget tightening and economic downturn.
+The Angolan government budget dedicated to the electricity production, transmission and distribution sectors decreased to USD 892 million in 2019 (2.78 percent of the total national budget) from USD 905 million in 2018.

-In addition, the Soyo I combined cycle plant (750 MW) is scheduled for completion in 2018 with support by Chinese government financing and construction led by China Machinery Engineering Corporation.
-GE is providing the turbines for the project.
+In addition, the Soyo I combined cycle plant (750 MW), which was financed by the Chinese government and built by China Machinery Engineering Corporation will soon be ready for commissioning.
+GE supplied the turbines for the plant.
 Initial plans are already underway for a second Soyo combined cycle plant (500 MW).
-The Angolan government hopes that the Natural Gas Commercialization Law, which was passed in May 2018, will attract private investment for natural gas production to supply the expansion of the Soyo plant.
-Increased natural gas availability should encourage a shift in energy production equipment to natural gas.
+The Angolan government hopes that the Natural Gas Commercialization Law, which was passed in May 2018, will attract private investment for natural gas production to supply the future expanded Soyo plant.
+Increased natural gas availability and infrastructure construction should encourage a shift towards energy production equipment for natural gas.

 The execution of bankable Power Purchase Agreements (PPAs or "off-take agreements"), with experienced private sector developers, will be a key step toward advancing the Angolan government's power generation goals, particularly in renewable energy.
 Additionally, government support and other credit enhancements to mitigate political, off-taker, foreign currency, and other risks will be essential for the successful implementation of projects led by the private sector.